hfcintergalactic/ApplicationDevelopmentInPython/assignments/set4.md

 our implementation to also support negative numbers.
 Moreover, we can even implement subtraction by means of addition, i.e. a - b = a + -b.

-For refinement of the arithmetic functionality implemented this week, implement support for negative numbers.
+For refinement of the arithmetic functionality implemented this assignment set, implement support for negative numbers.
 Please refer to the final assignment description criteria for the appropriate format such that your final solution can be correctly evaluated.